-- 1. If a student is absent on September 20: The student can still be counted if the student is enrolled on September 20, and attends at least once prior to September 20 AND once after September 20, but it must be on or before October 4. - 2.
-No school on September 20: If school is not in session, for example, because of parent-teacher conferences on September 20 or the day falls on a weekend, students are counted on the first school day following September 20. - 3.
+- If a student is absent on September 21: The student can still be counted if the student is enrolled on September 21, and attends at least once prior to September 21 AND once after September 21, but it must be before October 4.
+Note: the correction to before October 4th (rather than "on or before"). - No school on September 20: If school is not in session, for example, because of parent-teacher conferences on September 20 or the day falls on a weekend, students are counted on the first school day following September 20.
+(For 2020-21, Count Day is Monday, September 21st, 2020.) - 3.
 Virtual Schools/Programs and Alternative Schools: A two-day attendance rule and special documentation are required for students that are attending virtual schools/programs or alternative schools.
-Special guidelines must be followed in order to claim these students in your enrollment for funding.
-Alternative school attendance guidelines can be found on page 11.
+Special guidelines must be followed to claim these students in your enrollment for funding.
+Alternative school attendance guidelines can be found on page 12.
 Virtual school/program students are not included in the regular enrollment of a district (for funding purposes).
-However, separate funding for virtual students is available (Virtual State Aid), see pages 14-18 for attendance guidelines.
+However, separate funding for virtual students is available (Virtual State Aid), see page 16 for attendance guidelines.